Airliners.net Rejections Guide

 For window views we accept 2 shots per flight and side of aircraft when they show considerable different motives.
 So in other words the maximum number of accepted window views of the same registration on the same flight all taken by you would be 4.

-For cabin shots, we accept one wide view, and one close up of the seat/row for a maximum of 2 images per cabin, per flight.
-If the flight should start and end on different dates, you will still be allowed only the 2 images per cabin.
+For cabin shots, we accept one wide view, and one close up of the seat/row for a maximum of 2 images per cabin class, per flight.
+If the flight should start and end on different dates, you will still be allowed only the 2 images per cabin class.

 We only accept multiple cockpit shots if: